 You will notice these titles are by no means the latest releases in the publishing world.
 This is by design.
 New releases are hot commodities and often difficult to procure at your local public library.
 Few pastimes enrich my life to the degree that reading does, and I want to ensure everyone is equipped to read along with an internet connection and library card.

 How do I join the Bohemian Book Club?

 There are a few ways to get connected and read along:

 Live Monthly Book Club Meetings: Our main monthly event and connection point is the Book Club livestream.
-The Book Club will be live the last Thursday of the month on Facebook Live at 7 PM PST/10 PM EST (with the exception of November and December when we’ll meet the third Thursday to avoid holiday conflicts).
-Join us live and discuss the books with the community and a guest expert.
+The Book Club will be live the last Thursday of the month on Facebook Live at 7 PM PST/10 PM EST. Join us live and discuss the books with the community and a guest expert.

 Facebook: Join the Becoming Bohemian community on Facebook to discuss our monthly selections and all things reading-related.
 From reviews to memes, we’ve got reading covered.
 No spoilers allowed.

 Email: Sign up for our newsletter to get reminders about upcoming book club news and events.